oliversoctopus/koi-exoplanet-detection/README.md

 ## 🏆 NASA Space Apps Challenge 2025

-This project was developed for the NASA Space Apps Challenge 2025, addressing the challenge:
+This project was developed as a proof of concept before the NASA Space Apps Challenge 2025, addressing the challenge:
 **"A World Away: Hunting for Exoplanets with AI"**

 ### Challenge Goals Met